 Dr. Oestreicher passed away on February 26, 2002.
 He was buried at Maple Leaf Cemetery in Chatham.

-*His sister, Dr. Eunice E. (Oestreicher) McKishnie practiced in Elgin County with her husband Dr. John McKishnie.
+*His sister, Dr. Eunice Eleanor (Oestreicher) McKishnie graduated M.D. from the University of Western Ontario in 1949.
+She practiced medicine in Elgin County with her husband Dr. John McKishnie.